BehavioralSignalTechnologies/ser_robustness/README.md

 python3 src/noise_generation/corrupt_dataset.py -i <dataset_path> -o <output_path> -d iemocap
 ```

-You can also download the [examples.html](src/noise_generation/examples.html) file, to listen to the different corruptions of the same audio file.
+You can also download the [examples.html](src/noise_generation/examples.html) file, to listen to the different
+corruptions of the same audio file.

-🚨 You can use the script to corrupt any directory (without any labels), by not providing a specific dataset with the `-d` flag.
+🚨 You can use the script to corrupt any directory (without any labels), by not providing a specific dataset with
+the `-d` flag.
 Example:

 ```
 python3 src/noise_generation/corrupt_dataset.py -i <dataset_path> -o <output_path> --skip_copy
 ```

+The corrupted dataset will be saved in the specified output path.
+The `robuser_config.yaml` file, with the corruption configuration, will be generated in the
+directory's root.
+Additionally, for certain types of corruptions, the `robuser_metadata.csv` file will also be created.
+This CSV file contains information about the applied corruptions for each original utterance, including, for instance, the specific noise file
+used for background noise corruption or the impulse response file used for impulse response corruption.

 ## 📊 Evaluating the model predictions

 For the supported annotated datasets, we also provide scripts to evaluate your model
 predictions.
 After you train your model, export the predictions to a CSV file with the following format: